PaddleHQ/sdk-mac-v4-sample/README.md

 1. Install the PaddleV4 pod using `bundle exec pod install`.
 1. Open the Xcode workspace using `open "macOS SDK v4 Sample.xcworkspace"`.
 1. Set your team for development signing and select a signing certificate managed by Apple.
 1. Create your Paddle seller account and SDK product, if you haven't already.
-The app has been configured with a product with a 14-day trial; you may want to use a similar product.
 1. In `AppConfig.m` enter your
     * seller account ID,
     * seller acount name,
     * product ID,
+    * product name,
+    * Second product ID,
-    * product name, and,
+    * Second product name,
     * framework API key.
-1. Select the scheme with your preferred language, e.g. "macOS SDK v4 Sample - German > My Mac".
-You can also switch to any other language that you'd like test.
 1. Run the app in Xcode.

-TODO: link to documentation to create Paddle account and an SDK product.

-## Sample app functionality

-The sample app only provides trivial functionality as the main purpose is to highlight the features and best practices of the Paddle SDK.
-The app can generate random numbers between 0 and 1000.
-The random number is generated when the user clicks the label in the centre of the app.

-## Testing localizations

-The Paddle SDK has been localized for a number of languages.
-To make testing easier, there is a different build scheme for every supported language.
-For instance, to see the Chinese localizations, select the "macOS SDK v4 Sample - Chinese (Simplified)" scheme before running the app.

 ## Features and best practices